Biomedical Science (Healthcare Science Practitioner Degree Apprenticeship)

 What you need to know

-We are looking for students who have a clear wish to become a biomedical scientist and who are motivated enough to undertake the degree and associated portfolio work to become a registered member of the Institute of Biomedical Science (IBMS).
+We are looking for students who have a clear wish to become biomedical scientists and who are motivated enough to undertake the degree and associated portfolio work to become registered members of the Institute of Biomedical Science (IBMS).

-In order to undertake this degree apprenticeship, you will need to be currently in full-time employment (minimum 30 hours a week), spending at least 50% of your time in England.
-Vacancies for apprenticeship are advertised on the Government’s apprenticeship website.
+To apply for a degree apprenticeship, you will need to be currently in full-time employment (minimum 30 hours a week), spending at least 50% of your time in England.
+If you are not in employment, you can search for employers participating in the degree apprenticeship scheme using the UK Government's national apprenticeship website.

 Please be aware of the application deadline below.
 If an application hasn’t been received by this date, consideration will be given for the next available intake.